 Poem Analysis: Great Pan is not dead; 1.
-Look up the image of God Pan of he simply emigrated Greece.
-Which God from India to India. similar to Him comes to your Here the gods roam freely , mind? disguised as snakes or monkeys; 2.
-Why does the poet says the every tree is sacred Greek God migrated to India? and it is a sin 3.
-How is nature worshipped in to be rude to a book.
-India?
+Look up the image of God Par ı he simply emigrated of Greece.
+Which God from to India.
+India similar to Him comes to Here the gods roam freely, your mind? disguised as snakes or monkeys; 2.
+Why does the poet says the every tree is sacred and it is a Greek God migrated to India? sin 3.
+How is nature to be rude to a book. worshipped in India?
 It is a sin to shove a book aside 4.
-How are trees respected in India with your foot, through culture? a sin to slam books down 5.
-What does she mean when she hard on the table says " torture'.
-What is the a sin to toss one carelessly torture that India faced ? across a room.
-6. The unborn- refers to those who You must learn how to turn the pages gently were not part of freedom without disturbing Sarasvati, struggle.
-Why do they love a without offending the tree foreign language than their from whose wood the paper was made. mother tongue?
-Since all those prefer English medium of Which language education come under the has not been the oppressor's tongue? category of ' unborn grand Which language children' give your reasoning in truly meant to murder someone? a short paragraph to justify And how does it happen yourself to the poet using that after the torture, elements of reasoning. after the soul has been cropped 7.
+How are trees respected with your foot, in India through culture? a sin to slam books down 5.
+What does she mean when hard on the table she says " torture'.
+What is a sin to toss one carelessly the torture that India faced ? across a room.
+6. The unborn- refers to those You must learn how to turn the pages gently who were not part of freedom without disturbing Sarasvati, without struggle.
+Why do they love a offending the tree foreign language than their from whose wood the paper was made. mother tongue?
+Since all those prefer English medium of Which language education come under the has not been the oppressor's tongue? category of ' unborn grand Which language children' give your reasoning truly meant to murder someone? in a short paragraph to justify And how does it happen yourself to the poet using that after the torture, elements of reasoning. after the soul has been cropped 7.
 Underline the metaphors used in with a long scythe swooping out the poem of the conqueror's face - 8.
 Give an example of the unborn grandchildren personification from the poem. grow to love that strange language?
-9. Make a list of collocations from the poem
+9. Make a list of collocations from the poem Summary of a different History by Suiata Bhat tf